public-key-cryptography/public-key-editor/README.md

 	that the file to be removed is a directory by specifying the recursive option so users cannot inadvertently delete a directory instead of a file.

-	The --force option tells the command not to prompt the user for a confirm- ation before deleting each file and subdirectory, and it ignores nonexist- ent files and arguments which means that it will not inform the user that it cannot remove the file if there is no such file or directory.
+	The --force option tells the command not to prompt the user for a confir- mation before deleting each file and subdirectory, and it ignores nonexis- tent files and arguments which means that it will not inform the user that it cannot remove the file if there is no such file or directory.

 	The sudo command is required because only the superuser can add or remove